What's next after prosecutors reveal new evidence in Trump's 2020 election interference case

 Trump’s lawyers had objected to the filing, accusing prosecutors of wanting to publicize their “politically motivated manifesto” to hurt Trump’s campaign in the final weeks before the election.

 The defense will now get a chance to respond to the arguments from Smith’s team.
-Trump’s response is due later this month, but his lawyers on Tuesday evening asked for a five-week extension to file by Nov.
-21.
+Trump’s response was due later this month, but Chutkan agreed to give the defense until Nov.
+7 after they asked for an extension.

+Meanwhile, Trump’s lawyers are continuing their efforts to have the case dismissed.
+The defense on Thursday filed court papers challenging the case on legal grounds, saying prosecutors stretched the laws “beyond their breaking point based on false claims that President Trump is somehow responsible for events at the Capitol.”

 Trump’s lawyers have argued that the allegations in the indictment — including conversations with his vice president and pressing state officials on the administration of elections — cut to the core of Trump’s responsibilities as commander in chief.
 Trump attorney John Lauro told the judge during a hearing last month that the Supreme Court’s opinion required the outright dismissal of the case — a position the judge made clear she did not accept.